 In 1998, Hall (1999) found, in a study of technical colleges in KwaZulu-Natal, that the majority (49%) of council members were white.
 There are no figures for the country as a whole (the National Business Initiative publications (Powell & Hall, 2000; 2002; 2004) do not report on this); but from the 2010 audit we see that, nationally, an average of 11 council members are black (black here, and throughout the report, comprises black African, coloured, and Indian / Asian persons).
 There has been a major change in council member representation since the late 1990s, black representation now approximating the proportion of black people in the general population (around 90%).
-Provincially, on average 8 council members are black.
-Tshwane North FET's council consists of 9 black members and 1 white member.
+Provincially, on average 10 council members are black.
+Vhembe FET's council consists of 15 black members and no white members.

-From a gender perspective, we see that there are, on average, 4 females per college council nationally and 4 females per college provincially.
-In this college there are also 4 female councillors.
+From a gender perspective, we see that 5 of the college's council members are female, as against averages of 4 nationally and 4 provincially.
 Female representivity at all three levels therefore falls significantly short of the 52% ideal.
 By implication, colleges have a long way to go to achieve the optimal balance in this regard.
-While the gender composition of Tshwane North is not representative, it is similar to the provincial and national averages.
+While the gender composition of Vhembe FET College is not representative, it is similar to the provincial and national averages.